ekvu/phase_2_project_King_County_RE/README.md

 # 3. Data

-- The source for this data is from the official government website of King's County for housing sales in 2014-2015.
+- The source for this data is from the official government website of [King County for housing sales](https://info.kingcounty.gov/assessor/esales/Residential.aspx) in 2014-2015.
 - The data is relevant for our analysis because we are focusing in the King's County area and this set has information about housing sales in King's County.
 - The data set includes 21,597 records 21 features
 - Our target variable is sale price